Planning on going to Disney World with toddlers? Today let’s chat through the 7 things you must know before you head to the happiest place on Earth!

 At the end of your vacation you can bring it home, or, make someone’s Disney experience super magical and gift it to another family that is waiting in line for a stroller as you are leaving the park on your last day.

 We have good news about hotels with your toddler…we recommend you stay at the cheapest place at Disney World!
+The Disney Hotels are fantastic and you really can’t go wrong with whatever one you choose.

 3. Know Height Requirements